MicrosoftDocs/azure-ai-docs/articles/search/semantic-how-to-query-request.md

 #### Use semanticQuery

-If you want to use "semanticQuery" in order to use [vector search](vector-search-overview.md), [simple text syntax](query-simple-syntax.md), or [full text syntax](query-lucene-syntax.md), adjust your request to the following JSON:
+By using `semanticQuery`, you can explicitly apply [simple text syntax](query-simple-syntax.md) or [full text syntax](query-lucene-syntax.md), which means you can now do fielded search, term boosting, and proximity search.
+You can also specify a [pure vector query](vector-search-how-to-query.md) instead of just hybrid.

+Adjust your request to the following JSON to use `semanticQuery`.

 ```http
 POST https://[search-service-name].search.windows.net/indexes/hotels-sample-index/docs/search?api-version=2024-07-01